thurloat/thurloat.github.com/posts/2012-12-13-backbone-listening-helps-memory.rst

 Pretty awesome, amirite?
-With this set up, it forces you to think about your views beforehand, and doesn't let you forget about calling ``listenTo`` to models and collections within a view, thus even further protecting you and your application from memory leaks.
-Here's the little snippet from my *BaseView* class to take care of the declarative event binding using the new ``@listenTo`` method in the latest Backbone.
+With this set up, it forces you to think about your views beforehand, and doesn't let you forget about calling ``listenTo`` to models and collections within a view thus even further protecting you and your application from memory leaks.
+Here's the little snippet from my **BaseView** class to take care of the declarative event binding using the new ``@listenTo`` method in the latest Backbone.